csc-training/csc-env-eff/contribute_guide/STYLEGUIDE.md

  - When in doubt, check how other pages are formatted

 ## Organizing content
- - Try to make standalone articles with a good name
+ - Try to make standalone slide stacks / hands ons with a good name
  - The content should be as concise as possible, but as lengthy as needed.
  - Link generously to main guide (docs.csc.fi) for additional information
    - Some details can be introduced via tutorials/exercises